ashdavies/talks/2024/04/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ![right](unstable-bridge.webp)

-^ How to proceed with an existing project with certainty
+^ Want to proceed with certainty

+^ Uncertainty caused by undeterministic behaviour

-^ Krux of the problem, uncertainty means behaviour is undeterministic, difficult to test, difficult to predict
+^ Difficult to test, difficult to predict

-^ Easy to judge, but what causes this?
+^ Easy to judge, but what causes this?...

 ---